The Structure Transfer Machine Theory and Applications: Deep Structure Transfer Machine

-Finally, we have the STM algorithm to solve our problem, which is summarized in Alg.
-1. Regarding the convergence of the proposed algorithm, our learning procedures never hurt the convergence of the back propagation, because newly added variables related to the manifold loss (convex) are solved following the similar pipeline.
+Now, we have the training algorithm of STM to solve problem~(\ref{P2}), which is summarized in \textbf{Algorithm~\ref{stm}}.
+Regarding the convergence of the proposed algorithm, our learning procedures never hurt the convergence of the back propagation, because newly added variables related to the manifold loss (convex) are solved following the similar pipeline.
+As shown in \textbf{Algorithm~\ref{stm}}, the procedures for training STM are as follows.

+The input of the training algorithm includes a set of image-label pairs $D_N = \{(X_i, Y_i)|i = 1, 2, ..., N\}$, the number of mini-batch size $N_b$, the learning rate $\mu$, the size of the feature buffer size $k_0$ as shown in Fig.~\ref{architecture}, the number of neighbors in LLE $k_l$, the weight decay parameter $\lambda$, the manifold loss balance parameter $\gamma$, the indicator $m\in\{{lle}, {lap}\}$ for denoting which manifold method is used in training, the maximum number of iterations $\tau_{\max}$, and the minimum value of {the objection function} $\mathcal{J}_{\min}$.
+The output of this algorithm is the trainable parameter $W$.